 - If you get auto-approved, congratulations!
 Start looking for these items (or send in the ones you already have, but couldn’t send in until now) and send them to Amazon to sell.

-- If you get a request for more info/documents, then you can either try to get these documents from a legitimate wholesaler/distributor, or you can set a reminder another 3 or so months in the future to reapply again.
+- If you get a request for more info/documents, then you can either try to get these documents from a legitimate wholesaler/distributor, or you can set a reminder another 3 or so months in the future to reapply again in the hopes of getting auto-approved thanks to your amazing seller metrics.

 - If you get a “null” response, this means that Amazon wants you to start the process over again.
 To do this, search the brand name, ASIN (if you know it), UPC, or any other way to find the item or brand name you’re wanting to apply to sell and replace the “null” in the search bar with that information.
 Then follow the steps from this blog post to seek approval.

-Let me tell you just how easy this process is – All you need to do is go to Seller Central to check on your selling applications, click on your drafts, and you’ll instantly see if you are approved or denied.
-In February, I checked all my applications and was given instant approval on two applications I first submitted only a month earlier.
-One was for a particular ASIN and the other was for a brand.
+Let me tell you just how easy this process is – All you need to do is go to Seller Central to check on your selling applications, click on drafts, then click on “Go to application” for each application and you’ll instantly see if you are approved or denied.
+In September of 2020, I checked all my applications and was given instant approval on four applications I had submitted in both the recent and distant past.
 It really can be as simple as clicking a few times and you get approval if you have good seller metrics!

 Now, don’t misunderstand me that you’ll always get auto-approved with this method.
-The two approvals above were out of 30 or so items that I reapply to sell every so often.
+See the application in the image above that’s still in draft form?
+I’m still not approved to sell that brand.
+But I will go back and apply again in the future.
+The four approvals above were out of about 30 or so items that I reapply to sell every so often.
 But eventually, as I check in and reapply every few months, I’ll be able to be approved to sell more and more items on Amazon.

 Finally, if you’re not approved again, then that means you need better seller metrics and more experience as a seller.
 The better your seller metrics are and the longer you’ve been selling, the more likely you’ll get auto-approved in the future.
 So keep up the excellent selling and check back in with your applications in the future.